 Sometimes, an ad could qualify as an underperforming one even if it reaches a goal.
 This happens most frequently when the goal is impressions or video views.

 Why?
 Because your ad could have many views but the audience is already tired of them.
 That’s what ad fatigue is.

-Recognising ad fatigue can be tricky business.
+Recognizing ad fatigue can be a tricky business.
 But don’t worry – here at Pudding.ai we’ve got you covered for that too!

 On our dashboard, you’ll see right away which ads are going fatigued in real-time so you can pause them right away.